hiandersson/dream-rl-agents/Documentation/PPO.md

 And now we have the reweighting factors that takes into account how under or over–represented each trajectory is.

-But, if we take a look a the full reweighting factor:
+But, if we take a look a the full reweighting factor ..

 ![ReweightingFactor](/Documentation/PPOReweightingFull.png)

-The formula above is a chain of products.
-One problem that comes with this is if some policy gets close to 0 the reweighting factor gets close to zero.
+.. the formula above is a chain of products.
+If some policy gets close to 0 the reweighting factor gets close to zero.
 If some policy gets close to 1 over 0 it deverges to infitity.

 #### The surrogate function and how we update the policy gradient